brianlk/bbnext/README.md

 # BBNext
 Monitoring tool Big Brother next generation

 The project is successor of Big Brother monitoring tool https://en.wikipedia.org/wiki/Big_Brother_(software) and the remembrance  of my career.
+The client will generate a json out and push the json to the REST API server.
+The stored statistics will be used to generate a performance dashboard.

 Ideal client JSON output:
 ```json